-Upon acceptance, students will receive a letter of admission into the M.Div., M.T.S., or M.C.A.M. program and an Acceptance Reply Card.
-Students are required to submit a completed form and remit a nonrefundable enrollment deposit of \$300, payable to Baylor University and mailed to Truett Seminary.
+Upon acceptance, students will receive a letter of admission into the M.Div., M.T.S., or M.A.C.M. program and an Acceptance Acknowledgement Form.
+Students are required to submit a completed form and remit a nonrefundable enrollment deposit of \$300, paid online or with check payable to Baylor University and mailed to Truett Seminary.
 When enrollment is completed, that fee will be placed toward tuition and fees.
 If enrollment is not completed by 12th class day, the fee will be forfeited.